Has UNUM Denied Your Long-Term Disability Claim?

 After receiving a denial letter from UNUM, you have a legal right to an administrative appeal if your policy is governed by ERISA (the Employee Retirement Income Security Act).
 Most group disability plans purchased through an employer are governed by ERISA.
 If you aren’t sure if ERISA applies, check your denial letter to see if it references ERISA.

 ERISA claims are different.
 ERISA favors insurance companies.
 Short deadlines apply.
 Usually, you have only 180 days from receipt of the denial letter to file an appeal.
 There are many special rules and regulations that apply to ERISA appeals, and these rules are complicated.
-For this reason, we strongly recommend that you at least consult with an experienced long-term disability lawyer who is trained in ERISA before filing your appeal.
+For this reason, we strongly recommend that you at least consult with our experienced long-term disability lawyer who is trained in ERISA before filing your appeal.

 What to Include in Your UNUM Appeal